Rest

 Forest Bathing or Hiking?
 Understanding the Difference

-The following diagram is the example of what you will experience during the Forest Bathing walk.
+The following diagram illustrates what you can expect during a Forest Bathing walk.

-Forest Bathing (Shinrin-yoku) is the practice of wandering through the forest, actively engaging each of your five senses, and consciously connecting with what’s happening in the forest around you.
+Forest Bathing (Shinrin-yoku) is the practice of mindfully wandering through the forest, engaging all five senses, and consciously connecting with the sights, sounds, and sensations of the natural environment around you.

 Walk Slowly